Th0ught09/hasnotes/README.md

 - Store raw markdown in hasnotes directory

-- When displaying, parse markdown to AST

-- Convert AST to formatted terminal output

-- Display with colors/formatting in terminal
+- The user then uses this app to parse and display with colors/formatting in terminal